broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

 This job is triggered when **a commit is pushed to the pull request branch.**
 It serves the purpose of regression testing of the Docker images.
 It builds Docker images according to the arguments determined in [`Determine Build Args`](#args).
-This job fails if it fails to build the Docker images, and the images it builds are discarded when the job finishes.
+If the Docker images are not successfully built, then the job fails and all images are discarded.

 ### Publishing Docker Images {#publish}